“In God We Trust” on 2009 Presidential Dollars

 Following the signing of H.R.
-2764 “The Consolidation Appropriations Act of 2008, the Presidential Dollar edge lettering underwent changes for 2009.
-Specifically, the law required that the motto “In God We Trust” be placed on either the obverse or the reverse of the Presidential Dollar.
+2764 “The Consolidation Appropriations Act of 2008,” the Presidential Dollar edge lettering underwent changes for 2009.
+Specifically, the law required that the motto “In God We Trust” be featured on either the obverse or the reverse of the Presidential Dollar.